ProgClubGSU/ProgClubSite/README.md

-# PROGgsu Website
+# PROGSU Website

 Official website for Georgia State University's Programming Club, built with modern web technologies to serve our growing community of developers and programming enthusiasts.

-## About PROGgsu
+## About PROGSU

-PROGgsu is Georgia State University's premier programming club, dedicated to fostering an inclusive and supportive technology community for students at all skill levels.
+progsu is Georgia State University's premier programming club, dedicated to fostering an inclusive and supportive technology community for students at all skill levels.
 Our mission is to provide learning opportunities, networking events, and practical programming experience to help students grow as developers and professionals.

 ### What We Offer